Palma de Mallorca City Guide

 Weather and climate

-Palma de Mallorca enjoys a classic Mediterranean climate characterized by long, sunny summers and mild, comfortable winters.
-With over 300 days of sunshine annually, the city remains a premier year-round destination for those seeking warmth and light.
+Palma de Mallorca enjoys a quintessential Mediterranean climate, defined by warm, sun-drenched summers and mild, temperate winters.
+With more than 300 days of sunshine each year, the city offers a reliable escape for those seeking light and warmth.

 Safety considerations